riceissa/issarice.com/wiki/contact.md

 See the page on [account names]() for account names I use on various websites.
-You can try to contact me through those sites (if they offer a messaging feature) but I can't guarantee I will check them often.
+You can try to contact me through those sites (if they offer a messaging feature) but other than Gmail/Facebook I can't guarantee I will check them often.

-You can stalk me online (e.g. by following me on Quora or Facebook or by reading what I have on this website).
+You can stalk me online (e.g. by following me on Quora or Facebook or by reading what I have on this website or my contributions to other sites).
 I also don't mind if you ask questions about me on Quora, if you want to passively contact me that way, though I don't control what Quora allows.